Dividend ETFs

 Discover how DIVO, the Amplify CWP Enhanced Dividend Income ETF, maximizes your investment potential with its focus on d

-Quick take: DIVO is an income-focused ETF that sells put options on dividend-paying stocks to collect premium income, delivering a higher distribution yield in exchange for reduced upside potential.
-It's a yield-optimization tool, not a growth vehicle.
+Quick take: DIVO is an income-focused ETF that sells covered calls on high-dividend stocks to generate monthly cash flow.
+It delivers a significantly higher distribution yield than the underlying index, but it comes with a hard ceiling on capital appreciation.
+Think of it as a yield-optimization tool, not a growth engine.

 DIVO (DIVO — Amplify CWP Enhanced Dividend Income ETF)